Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Slide Out Outdoor Cooking Table

-On the outside of the galley, we have a slide out cooking table for outdoor cooking.
+On the outside of the galley, we had a slide out cooking table for outdoor cooking.
 This allows us to leave our portable camp cooking table at home.

 Slide out table that comes out from a galley in the slider door of a sprinter camper van

-The table that slides out from the galley is large enough for our Camp Chef Everest portable gas stove plus cooking supplies
+The table that slides out from the galley is large enough for our portable gas stove plus cooking supplies

 Driver’s Side Galley